Zack Peter: Literary

 His writing has also been featured on a variety of sites, including Conscious Magazine, POPSUGAR, and Men's Health.

 His fourth book, A Shot Of Hope, was released in October 2014 with Skyhorse Publishing, and later sold to Simon and Schuster.

 Podcasting

-In April 2015, Zack began hosting "#NoFilter with Zack Peter", a pop-culture and reality TV news podcast.
+In April 2015, Peter began hosting "#NoFilter with Zack Peter", a pop-culture and reality TV news podcast.
 The show has been covered in a number of media publications and as of October 2022, has been featured on Bravo's Summer House, Vanderpump Rules, and The Real Housewives of Beverly Hills.

-In May 2018, Zack began hosting "#Adulting", a wellness and lifestyle podcast with model Nikki Sharp and fashion influencer Abigail Fraher.
+In May 2018, Peter began hosting "#Adulting", a wellness and lifestyle podcast with model Nikki Sharp and fashion influencer Abigail Fraher.
 The show concluded in May 2021.
 Guests ranged from medical experts like Mark Hyman M.D., Josh Axe D.C., Will Cole D.C., and Mike Varshavski D.O., to health and fitness leaders like trainer Jillian Michaels, Bulletproof founder Dave Asprey, brain coach Jim Kwik and more.

-In September 2022, it was announced that Zack joined Spotify's The Ringer network, hosting podcasts for The Ringer Dish and The Ringer Reality TV Podcast.
+In September 2022, it was announced that Peter had joined Spotify's The Ringer network, hosting podcasts for The Ringer Dish and The Ringer Reality TV Podcast.